canvasxyz/canvas-docs/docs/examples/2-nft-community.md

 # NFT Community

-An example of an NFT community with token gating.
+Coming soon: An example of an NFT community with token gating.